 TL;DR

-To learn to save and exit in Nano editor, you can try the following methods:
+To learn how to save and quit Nano editor, you can try the following methods:

 - Keyboard Shortcuts: Use Ctrl + O to save and Ctrl + X to exit for quick editing.